-We expect to release GUITAR-JO™ to the market late 2016.
+Although it may be sooner, we expect to release GUITAR-JO® to the market early 2017.
 Our mailing list contacts will be the first to know when it’s on the market, so sign up for our mailing list if you’re interested.

 You've got questions.
 We've got answers.

 There are 6 dampening pads.
 Each dampening pad can be adjusted to make a small amount of contact with each string.
 When the fabric comes into contact with the string, it alters the timbre to give it a twangy banjo sound.